This 30 years old cartoon is still a charm.

 This Japanese animation showed me the importance of being open to alternative views.
 The theme and pace of the movie is completely different from the western animations.

 The story is about 2 girls (and their dad) moving to a new house.
 Nearby there are some fantastical creatures that co-exist in this world.

 My mainly, maybe only, complain is the abrupt ending.
-With much spoilers, at a certain point of the story there is a big problem that the characters try to solve.
-But at any point it as said that is was the major final problem.
-I was personally expecting to, after solving it, to get to the final major problem.
+With many spoilers, at a certain point of the story there is a big problem that the characters try to solve.
+But at any point it as said it was the major final concern.
+I was personally expecting to, after solving it, to get to this issue.
 It ends in moment that I was not expecting to happen.
 It left the story with too many open questions, too many mysteries.
 When the credits started to roll I was shocked.

 It is a short excellent movie.
-It ends suddenly but the whole ride is a enjoyable one.
+It ends suddenly, but the whole ride is an enjoyable one.
 Totoro (the character) is now among my favorite anime characters ever.

 Totally recommend you to watch it.